 – I only had a pair of toddler sleep overalls and a pack of IKEA bibs to give them.
 Think I’ll buy some new clothes for the kids.
 Or I’ll check what else they need.

-In the end, my ayi took them away with her as she could distribute them among her neighbours who had babies or toddlers.
+In the end, my frugal ayi took the baby and toddler clothes with her as she could distribute them among her neighbors.

 In any case, I plan to visit the orphanage one day to see for myself what’s the place like.
 When I asked for the address, I was surprised to hear that it’s on quite a high floor O_O